How to Fix WordPress RSS Feed Errors

 RSS feed errors usually occur due to issues with the formatting or structure of your feed.
 These errors can prevent feed readers from parsing your content correctly.
 Common causes include:

-• Improper formatting A single misplaced character can disrupt the entire feed.
+• Improper formatting — A single misplaced character or stray space before <?php in any loaded file can break the entire feed.

-• Server problems Server settings or configurations might hinder feed access.
+• Server problems — Server settings or configurations might hinder feed access or inject unexpected output.

 Note: It’s a good idea to back up your website before changing anything.
 If something goes wrong, you can quickly restore your site to its previous state.
 You can use WP Staging for easy automatic backups.
 Check out the backup and restore guide if you need more help.

-Visit the W3C Feed Validation Service, paste your WordPress RSS feed URL into the validation tool, and click “Check” to initiate the validation process.
+Paste your WordPress RSS feed URL (e.g., https://yourwebsite.com/feed/) into the validation tool and click Check to start the validation process.

 W3C Feed Validation Service